MacCarell/ERR_Tweaks/README.md

 Drag and drop the `mod` folder into your Reforged folder, overwriting `regulation.bin` and other files.

 For my PostureBarMod config/textures, install [Elden Mod Loader](https://www.nexusmods.com/eldenring/mods/117?tab=files) into your `ELDEN RING/Game` folder, then drag and drop my `Game` folder into your `ELDEN RING` folder, overriding `mod_loader_config.ini`.
+Make sure you are playing in Borderless Windowed mode, otherwise you will run into issues.
+It's better than fullscreen anyway just in general.
   - All credit to Mordrog for the [Posture Bar Mod](https://www.nexusmods.com/eldenring/mods/3405/?tab=description)
     - Download it from Nexus and endorse so he gets those sweet donation points for cash.
   - I have included the `.xcf` files for use with GIMP if you want to edit them at all yourself.